johnwalters/alpha-vantage-mcp/README.md

 ## Available Tools

+The server implements two tools:
+- `get-stock-quote`: Get the latest stock quote for a specific company
+- `get-company-info`: Get stock-related information for a specific company

 ### get-stock-quote

-Retrieves current stock quote information for a given symbol.

 **Input Schema:**
 ```json